Google's 97 Local Ranking Factors: Which Of The 28 Make Or Break Factors Is Your Website Missing?

 30) Location/Product/Service Keywords in Anchor Text of Inbound Links to Landing Page URL

-Back in the ‘good all days’ this is all you needed.
-But with the drop of Penguin, it’s important you’re very careful about the amount of keywords you have in your anchor text from other websites.
+Back in the ‘good all days’, this is all you needed.
+But with the drop of Penguin, it’s important you’re very careful about the number of keywords you have in your anchor text from other websites.

 31) Location/Product/Service Keywords in Anchor Text of Inbound Links to Domain

 The same story as with links to the landing page URL - use with caution!